Relative, local and global dimension in complex networks: Methods

 {\bf Graph diffusion.} A network (or a graph) $G$ is a tuple $G=(\mathcal{V},\mathcal{E})$, consisting of the set of nodes $N=|\mathcal{V}|$ vertices and $M = |\mathcal{E}|$ edges connecting them.
 The network can be described by its $N\times N$ adjacency matrix which indicates the existence and the weight of a connection (edge) between each pair of nodes.
 On a graph, there are several non-equivalent definitions of diffusion, which are defined by different forms of the graph Laplacian.
 However, only one forms corresponds to the Euclidean diffusion, described by the normalised Laplacian $L = K^{-1}(K - A)$ where $K$ is the diagonal matrix of weighted degrees and $A$ the weighted adjacency matrix~\cite{singer2006graph}.
-Using the definition of the Laplacian, we can state the diffusion equation for a $N \times 1$ time-dependent node vector $\mathbf p(t)$ as \eqref{diff-network}, which is also known as consensus dynamics~\cite{masuda2017random}.
-For an initial condition with a delta function of mass $m$ at node $i$, the $j$-th coordinate of the solution of~\eqref{diff-network} is given by \eqref{eq:network_solution}.

-For comparability across different graphs, we normalise the Markov time of diffusion by the second smallest eigenvalue of the graph Laplacian, $\lambda_2$ (the spectral gap), thus $\tau=1$ is the timescale for the diffusion to reach stationarity.
+Using the definition of the Laplacian, we can state the diffusion equation for a $N \times 1$ time-dependent node vector $\mathbf p(t)$ as in Equation.\eqref{diff-network}, which is also known as consensus dynamics~\cite{masuda2017random}.
+For an initial condition with a delta function of mass $m$ at node $i$, the $j$-th coordinate of the solution of Equation~\eqref{diff-network} is given by Equation.~\eqref{eq:network_solution}.
+For comparability across different graphs, we normalise the times of diffusion by the second smallest eigenvalue of the graph Laplacian, $\lambda_2$ (the spectral gap), thus $\tau=1$ is the timescale for the diffusion to reach stationarity.

 From our choice of Laplacian, the relative dimension matrix $d$ (that we introduce in the next section) is symmetric if the initial masses $m$ are chosen inversely proportional to the weighted node degrees.

 In addition, to ensure that the stationary state of the diffusion sums to unity, we take $m_i = \overline k / ( n k_i)$ where $\overline k$ is the mean weighted degree and $n$ is the number of nodes in the source.
 This is used in the protein example, where the initial mass are distributed on all the atoms of the allosteric or active site.

 {\bf Comparison with fractal dimension} Looking more closely at our definition of relative dimension of Equation~\ref{network_relative_dimension}, it is proportional to the ratio of natural logarithms of peak amplitude and time, which displays similarities to the fractal based approaches where an approximate dimension can be derived from the ratio of natural logarithms of mass at a radius $r$,